Proxies That Work logo

 • Provide accurate sender information

-• Clearly identify promotional messages where applicable
+• Clearly identify promotional messages

 • Include a physical postal address

-• Provide a working and honored opt-out mechanism
+• Offer a working opt-out mechanism

 GDPR + ePrivacy / PECR (EU & UK)